The Mummy's Tomb: Plot

-Thirty years after discovering the tomb of Princess Ananka following a showdown with the living mummy of Ananka's former lover Kharis, as well as his High Priest guardian Andoheb, Massachusetts archaeologist Steve Banning recounts the events to his family and evening guests in his home.
-As he concludes his narrative of the successful destruction of the creature, the scene switches back to the tombs of Egypt.
-Surviving their supposed demise, Andoheb explains the legend of Kharis to his follower, Mehemet Bey.
+Thirty years after Massachusetts archaeologist Steve Banning discovered the tomb of Princess Ananka following a showdown with the living mummy of Ananka's former lover Kharis, Kharis's High Priest guardian Andoheb explains the legend of Kharis to his follower, Mehemet Bey.
 After passing on the instructions for the use of the tana leaves, and assigning the task of terminating the remaining members of the Banning expedition and their descendants, Andoheb expires.
-Bey and Kharis leave Egypt for the journey to the United States.
+Bey and Kharis leave Egypt for the United States.

 Bey takes the caretaker's job at the Mapleton cemetery, sets up shop, and administers the tana brew to Kharis.
 The monster sets out to avenge the desecration of Ananka's tomb.
-His first victim is Banning himself, whom the creature kills as the aging archaeologist prepares for bed.
-As the sheriff and coroner can't come up with a lead to the killer, newspapermen converge on Mapleton to learn more about the story.
+The creature kills Banning as he prepares for bed.
+As the sheriff and coroner cannot come up with a lead to the killer, newspapermen converge on Mapleton to learn more about the story.
 Babe Hanson arrives on the scene after learning of his friend's death.
 When Jane Banning, Steve's sister, is killed, Hanson is convinced it is the work of a mummy.
 Meeting with the sheriff and coroner, Hanson is unable to convince them of the identity of the culprit.
-He tells his story to a newspaperman at the local bar, but, after a chase and struggle, is himself dispatched by Kharis almost immediately afterwards.
+He tells his story to a newspaperman at the local bar, but, after a chase and struggle, is dispatched by Kharis.
 Dr. John Banning, the son of Stephen Banning, enlists the help of Professor Norman to solve the puzzle of the "grayish mark" found on the victims' throats.
-Norman's test results prove that Hanson was right: the substance was indeed mold from a mummy.
+Norman's test results prove that Hanson was right: the substance was mold from a mummy.